ComputBiophys/CTGoMartini-tests/README.md

 # CTGoMartini-tests

-This repository contains test cases for the CTGoMartini package, which appears to be a molecular dynamics simulation framework that implements the Martini coarse-grained force field with various extensions.
+This repository contains test cases for the CTGoMartini package.

 ## Project Structure